novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 "......"

-The reason why Kim Sung-moo, who managed his expressions well, always had his pupils shake when he heard about Lee Hyun-woo and Jungle.
+Kim Sung-moo, who usually managed his expressions well, had his pupils shake when he heard about this.

 'This will be worth a fortune.'

-Another curiosity was the quality of Jungle's search engine.
+Another curiosity raised about the quality of Jungle's search engine.
 This needed a comparison.

-"Doesn't Yahoo also have a search engine?
-Why would they inquire about Jungle's without even asking about Yahoo's?"
+"Doesn't Yaho also have a search engine?
+Why would they inquire about Jungle's without even asking about Yaho's?"

 "I'm not exactly sure about the technical details, but Jungle analyzes the relationships between websites instead of relying on keywords."

 Kim Sung-moo also didn't know much about the technical aspects.

-What he wanted to know was the difference between the two.
+What he wanted to know was the result difference between the two.

-"According to Lee Hyun-woo's simple explanation, if you rely only on keywords, you find 10 results, but if you analyze the relationships between websites, there's a multiplier effect."
+"According to Lee Hyun-woo's simple explanation, if you rely only on keywords, you find 10 results, but if you analyze the relationships between websites, there's a multiplier effect on the result."

 "Multiplier effect?
-Like square or cube?"
+To what magnitude?"

-"Yes, so the more websites there are, the more Jungle's search engine will inevitably be superior."
+"The potential is infinite.
+The more websites there are, the more pages will be returned.
+But it is not just the quantity, the accuracy of their search will also improve because Jungle will be able to compare more relationships.
+With more partners, Jungle's search engine will inevitably be superior."

-This required maximum imagination, but one thing was certain.

-'It's a higher level of technology than Yahoo's.'
+This required maximum imagination, but he can be certain that it is higher level of technology than Yaho's.

 Kim Sung-moo, who knew well that technological superiority determines corporate differences, once again thought of Lee Hyun-woo.

-'Regardless of whether he's a workaholic or not, he's someone we must secure.'
+'Regardless of whether he's a workaholic or not, he's someone we must secure in order to bring Guseong group to new heights.'

-For the Guseong Group to become a global company, Lee Hyun-woo was necessary, more than his daughter's happiness.
+But is it worth more than his daughter's happiness?

-Thus, he spoke to his daughter.
+After a pause, he spoke to his daughter.

 "Alright, take this opportunity to learn a lot in the U.S. Such experiences will be valuable in the future."

-Seeing her father's expression, which didn't seem very pleased, Kim Ah-young thought.
+While saying that, Kim Ah-young can sense displeasure from her father's usual composed expression.

 'He's smiling with his mouth, but his eyes are dissatisfied.'